stevenc49/stevenc49.github.io/pages/journal.md

 I just reviewed house robber and max sub array today.
 Seems like even if I think I know the appraoch, there's lots of things coding-wise that trip me up.
 Definately need to review old problems from time to time.

+Also, I only have a certain level of WILLPOWER everyday.
+It's best to split it between working on my business and leetcode.
+But I cannot neglect either one.

 Todo:
 matrix binary search:
 https://www.youtube.com/watch?v=41ON2EghJi0